waleedmebane/allsembly-prototype/README.md

 subdirectory using the documentation creation tool, Sphinx (https://www.sphinx-doc.org/).

-I do not expect to develop the prototype further until September or later.
+I do not expect to develop the prototype further until December or later.

 ## License